osuosl/ganeti_webmgr/docs/source/dev/process.rst

 Issue Triage
 ------------

-When an issue is reported on code.osuosl.org, the core team will try to triage the issue, assigning it to a release version or rejecting it, sending it back for more information.
+When an issue is reported on code.osuosl.org, the core team will triage the issue, assigning it to a release version, rejecting it, or sending it back for more information.
 This process may take place as part of planning for a new version release, or ad hoc in order to address an important bug in the current release.

 Features
 ~~~~~~~~

 Features will be considered only for the next minor or major version release.
-If the current release cycle has not yet reached the 'feature freeze' deadline, the feature may be considered for the current release, otherwise it should be assigned for a future release.
+If the current release cycle has not yet reached the 'feature freeze' deadline, the feature may be considered for the current release; otherwise it should be assigned to a future release.

 Enhancements
 ~~~~~~~~~~~~

-Enhancements will not be considered for the current version past its feature freeze date.
+Enhancements will not be considered for the current version after that version's feature freeze date.
 Enhancement issues must apply to a current existing feature, if they introduce new basic functionality, they should be reclassified as Features.
 If they address malfunctioning code or incorrect functionality, they should be reclassified as Bugs.

 Bugs
 ~~~~

 Bugs may be assigned to a release at any time.
-If they apply to an existing released version, this should generate a new point version.
-For example, a fix to the 0.10.1 release should generate a 0.10.2 release to contain the changes.
+If they apply to an existing released version, either a new point release must be created, or the bug must be incorporated into the next major or minor release.
+For example, an urgent fix to the 0.10.1 release should generate a 0.10.2 release to contain the changes.
+A less urgent fix for 0.10.1 might simply be incorporated into 0.11.
+In general, we try to collect multiple fixes into any point or minor release.

 Workflow
 --------

-The following work flow should be followed when contributing code.
+The following workflow should be followed when contributing code.

 Assignment
 ~~~~~~~~~~

-Issues are assigned to developers in several ways
+Issues are assigned to developers in several ways:

 - direct assignment by the project lead
 - volunteer self-assignment